Back to Inside Track Blog

 2. Improves self-esteem

 Self-esteem is how we value and perceive ourselves and is often based on our individual opinions and beliefs, which can often be difficult to change.
-It’s a key indicator of our mental wellbeing and how well we can cope with life.
+It’s a key indicator of our mental well-being and how well we can cope with life.

 Physical activity has been shown to influence a person's self-esteem and self-worth positively.
 Regular exercise often leads to an improved body image, lowers your blood pressure and risk of diseases, and boosts your energy levels.